liancheng/found/README.md

 ## Usage

-Simply call `found` with terms that appears in the target file name.
+Check out `found` and put the script into one of your `PATH` directories.
+Call `found` with some terms that appears in the target file name.
 For example:

-    found lamport pdf
+    $ found lamport pdf

 Sample output: